top of page

 What is a recovery run going to do for your mental health?
 Well, instead of taking a rest day you get to go and exercise and get a load of endorphins and a feeling of having achieved something.
 Also, you are giving yourself the mental break of being able to go and just take it as easy as you like with no pressure at all, this will allow you to relax.

-How do you do a recovery run
+How do you do a recovery run?

 Well, recovery runs should always start off extra slow, this can even be a walk for the first 5 minutes, then you should very slowly increase the pace but only when your legs become less stiff.
 The truth is a recovery run can be pretty much as slow as you like because there is no slower zone to drop into.
 If you are someone who trains by zones then zone 2 would be your easy runs, and zone 1 would be your recovery runs.

-Word of caution if you train by heart rate: Your heart rate will be higher due to the fact you are not recovered as much (assuming that is why you have chosen to do a recovery run), so be sure to take that into account when tracking your heart rate.
+Word of caution if you train by heart rate: Your heart rate will be higher due to the fact you have not recovered as much (assuming that is why you have chosen to do a recovery run), so be sure to take that into account when tracking your heart rate.

 A recovery run should not get too close to the pace of an easy run even if you start to feel better throughout the run.
 You will recover better by sticking to the right pace.
-Anyway, by the time your body feels good enough to up the pace to an easy run pace there is usually not enough of the run left to make it worth it.
+Anyway, by the time your body feels good enough to up the pace to an easy run pace, there is usually not enough of the run left to make it worth it.

 The golden rule in running: Better safe than sorry!